-A request for admission out of year group is different to a deferral, and admissions authorities (Viking Academy Trust) do not have to comply with parental wishes.
+A request for admission out of year group is different to a deferral- the admission authority (Viking Academy Trust) do not have to comply with parental wishes.
 Instead, the admissions code says that admissions authorities (Viking) must decide whether to admit out of year on a case-by-case basis, keeping the best interests of the child in mind.